Joint air quality advisory by Placer County Public Health and the Placer County Air Pollution Control District

 - Reduce unnecessary driving.
 If traveling through smoke-impacted areas, be sure that your vehicle’s ventilation system is on recirculate

-- Non‐HEPA paper face mask filters and bandana-type face coverings may be helpful in reducing the spread of germs and viruses, but they are not capable of filtering out extra fine particulates which are much smaller in size.
-Therefore, they will not be helpful in protecting individuals from smoke-related impacts.
-Information on the use of masks and face coverings during smoke impacts can be found here.
+- Non‐HEPA paper face mask filters and cloth face coverings may be helpful in reducing the spread of germs and viruses, but they are not capable of filtering out extra fine particulates which are much smaller in size.
+These will not be helpful in protecting individuals from smoke-related impacts.
+Information on the use of masks, including N95 masks and face coverings during smoke impacts can be found here .

 Anyone experiencing serious symptoms due to smoke should contact a health professional.
 Persons who have a respiratory-related illness may also wish to consult their health care provider if they are experiencing smoke exposure.